-Caitlyn Jenner’s ‘Uncomfortable’ Sex Life With Kris Jenner Might Be More Personal Than Transitional
+Caitlyn Jenner's 'Uncomfortable' Sex Reveal Might Be A Kris Jenner Attack

 “I don’t know,” a befuddled Jenner responds, “I’ve never been with a man.”

-During a latter scene with Cayne, Jenner admits that the idea of dating a cisgender male — a male who identifies as the gender he was born as — has crossed her mind before, but she never followed through on the thought.
+During a later scene with Cayne, Jenner admits that the idea of dating a cisgender male — a male who identifies as the gender he was born as — has crossed her mind before, but she never followed through on the thought.

 “I would feel more feminine if [I] were with a guy,” she purportedly stated, prior to adding, “I can appreciate the male form.”